nonshalant/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+- A functional component is just a plain JavaScript function that accepts props as an argument and returns a React element.
+- A class component requires you to extend from React.Component
+- A class component has a render method and a functional component doesn't.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?
+- ComponentWillMount is called before the render method is executed.
+- ComponentDidUpdate is called after the render method is done executing.

 3. Define stateful logic.
+- Stateful logic is the behaviors used to change state.
+Can include a hook or custom hooks

 4. What are the three step of creating a successful test?
 What is done in each phase?